Malla dynasty (Nepal): Legacy of Malla dynasty

 The rivalry between the three kingdoms of the Kathmandu Valley found its expression not only in warfare but also in the arts and culture, which flourished in the competitive climate, quite similar to that of Renaissance Italy.
-The outstanding collections of exquisite temples and building in each city's Durbar Square are a testament to the huge amounts of money spent by rulers striving to outdo each other.
+The outstanding collections of exquisite temples and buildings in each city's Durbar Square are a testament to the huge amounts of money spent by rulers striving to outdo each other.

 The building boom was financed by trade, in everything from musk and wool to salt, Chinese silk and even yak tails.
-The Kathmandu Valley stood at the departure point for two separate routes into Tibet, via Banepa to the northeast and via Rasuwa and the Kyirong Valley near Langtang to the north-west.
-Traders would cross the jungle infested Terai during winter to avoid virulent malaria and then wait in Kathmandu for the mountain passes to open later that summer.
+The Kathmandu Valley stood at the departure point for two separate routes into Tibet, via Banepa to the northeast and via Rasuwa and the Kyirong Valley near Langtang to the northwest.
+Traders would cross the jungle-infested Terai during winter to avoid virulent malaria and then wait in Kathmandu for the mountain passes to open later that summer.
 Kathmandu grew rich and its rulers converted their wealth into gilded pagodas and ornately carved royal palaces.
-In the mid-17th century Nepal gained the right to mint Tibet's coins using Tibetan silver, further enriching the kingdom's coffers.
+In the mid-17th century, Nepal gained the right to mint Tibet's coins using Tibetan silver, further enriching the kingdom's coffers.

-In Kathmandu King Pratap Malla (r.
+In Kathmandu, King Pratap Malla (r.
 1641–74) oversaw that city's cultural high point with the construction of the Hanuman Dhoka palace, the Rani Pokhari pond and the first of several subsequent pillars that featured a statue of the king facing the protective temples of Taleju, who the Mallas had by that time adopted as their protective deity.
 The mid-17th century also saw a high point of building in Patan.

 The Malla era shaped the religious as well as artistic landscape, introducing the dramatic chariot festivals of Indra Jatra and Matsyendranath.
 The Malla kings shored up their position by claiming to be reincarnations of the Hindu god Vishnu.
 They also worshipped Kumari, a living goddess believed to be the reincarnation of goddess Taleju.

 The cosmopolitan Mallas also absorbed foreign influences.
 The Indian Mughal court influenced Malla dress and painting, presented the Nepalese with firearms and introduced a system of land grants for military services, a system which would have a profound effect in later years.
 In the early 18th century, during the reign of Pratap Malla, Capuchin missionaries passed through Nepal to Tibet, and when they returned home gave the West its first description of exotic Kathmandu.

 After the defeat of the Malla Kings, their surviving descendants left the valley and settled in different parts of Nepal.
-Their descendants have been using surnames like Raghubansi, Rajbanshi, Pradhananga.
+Their descendants have been using surnames like Malla, Raghubansi, Rajbanshi, Pradhananga and Pradhan, among others.